ibm-cloud-docs/power-iaas/creating-power-virtual-server.md

 1. Click **Virtual server instances** on the left page.

-    Select a workspace to display the virtual server instances that you have provisioned.
+    Select a workspace to display the virtual server instances that were provisioned.
 You must refresh the page to see the updated information if you see outdated information.
 For more information, see the FAQ page [What should I do when I do not see the latest information in the UI](/docs/power-iaas?topic=power-iaas-powervs-faqs#ui-not-updated).
     {: important}

     The virtual server instances that are associated with the selected workspace are displayed.